 Thanks for your support

+Talk about a crazy day!
 We had no idea the CNN story would cause this much buzz and definitely wasn’t something we were looking for by talking about our journey.
 Did you see they did a small bit on the actual news channel too?
 I missed it, but I heard all about it.
 Willie and I are not the type of people to seek attention.
 I originally started the blog because people were asking so many questions, I just wanted a place to put it down so I didn’t have to keep repeating myself.
-The only thing we ever wanted was to help others along the way who may deal with some of the issues we deal with everyday.
+The only thing we ever wanted…

 The 80/20 Rule of Eating